AstrobioMike/AstrobioMike.github.io/unix/working-with-files-and-dirs.md

 ls
 ```

 The command line is a little more forgiving when trying to delete a directory.
-If the directory is not empty, **`rmdir`** will give you an error.
+If the directory is not empty, **`rmdir`** will give us an error.

 ```bash
 rmdir experiment/